DanLucas1/de-zoomcamp-2024/readme.md

 # Data Engineering Zoomcamp
-### solo self-paced

-This repository holds my work for the DataTalksClub 2024 Data Engineering zoomcamp.
-Updates TK.
+This repository holds my coursework and completed homeworks for the DataTalksClub 2024 [DataTalksClub Data Engineering zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp).
+For the capstone project (currently in progress) please see the PhillyIndegoPipeline repo.